RISC-OS-Community/RISC-OS-Community/README.md

 When working on a task, be sure to read the relevant [Contributing guidelines](./CONTRIBUTING.md) found in each project for details of any specific requirements.

 ### Ok, but what if I want to do a change without being an active part of the community?
 If a prospective contributor is not part of the community and still wants to take a task, just tag the corresponded issue, so that the community members know you are working on it.
-Fork the repo; do your changes following the contributing guide; then submit a PR for review.
+Fork the repo; make your changes following the contributing guide; then submit a PR for review.
 Before opening a PR make sure your changes pass the old tests.
 Please also ensure that tests are added/updated as part of the contribution to enable ongoing verification of these changes.

 ## How to submit my old code?
 Read the instructions in the [Example Repository here](https://github.com/RISC-OS-Community/ExampleRepository)